-Title X projects must establish a medical record for every client who obtains clinical services or other screening or laboratory services (e.g., blood pressure check, urine-based pregnancy or STD test).
+Title X projects must establish a medical record for every family planning user who obtains clinical services or other screening or laboratory services (e.g., blood pressure check, urine-based pregnancy or STD test).
 The medical record contains personal data; a medical history; physical exam data; laboratory test orders, results, and followup; treatment and special instructions; scheduled revisits; informed consent forms; documentation of refusal of services; and information on allergies and untoward reactions to identified drugs.
 The medical record also contains clinical findings; diagnostic and therapeutic orders; and documentation of continuing care, referral, and followup.
+The client medical record must contain sufficient information to identify the client, indicate where and how the client can be contacted, justify the clinical impression or diagnosis, and warrant the treatment and end results.
+The client medical record must also include data that enable the Title X site to complete their required FPAR reporting.
 The medical record allows for entries by counseling and social service staff.
 The medical record is a confidential record, accessible only to authorized staff and secured by lock when not in use.
-The client medical record must contain sufficient information to identify the client, indicate where and how the client can be contacted, justify the clinical impression or diagnosis, and warrant the treatment and end results.

-If a family planning user receives no clinical services, the provider still must establish a client record that enables the site to complete the required FPAR data reporting.
+If a family planning user receives no clinical services during a face-to-face or virtual family planning encounter, the provider must still establish a client record that enables the site to complete the required FPAR data reporting.
 Like a medical record, this client record must contain sufficient information to identify the client, indicate where and how the client can be contacted, and fully document the encounter.
 This record is confidential, accessible only to authorized staff, and secured by lock when not in use.